shallowManica/PyTorch_CAPTCHA_Recognition/README.md

 ├── captcha_setting.py   # CAPTCHA settings
 └── README.md            # Project documentation
 ```

-## Contributing
-We welcome contributions to improve PyTorch Recognition.
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push to your branch.
-4. Submit a pull request with a detailed description of your changes.

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.